When ponds and lakes freeze in winter, you may wonder how fish survive. I know I did, so I wanted to find out more.

 Fish are cold-blooded and can survive in cold bodies of water.
 Fish reduce their metabolism to save energy in winter and live in the unfrozen waters of ponds, lakes, streams, and rivers.

-If you want to find out more about how fish survive during the winter then I have some great information below.
+I have some great information below if you want to learn more about how fish survive during the winter.

-Unlike mammals, fish are cold-blooded animals and are unable to regulate their body temperature.
-Its surroundings and heat influence the body temperature, but heat cannot be made inside the body.
+Unlike mammals, fish are cold-blooded and cannot regulate their body temperature.
+Its surroundings and heat influence the body temperature, but heat cannot be generated inside the body.

 Fish live in a variety of habitats and temperatures.
 Fishes living in the Arctic seas have a low body temperature, almost close to the water’s freezing point.